-2. MEETINGS GENERALLY
+3. MEETINGS GENERALLY

-a) Full Council meetings shall take place at a time and date as the Council shall determine.
+Full Council meetings

-b) Council may alter the frequency, move or cancel such meetings.

-c) Where a meeting is to be held remotely, legislation permitting, the meeting shall not be limited to a meeting of persons all ofwhom, or any of whom, are present in the same place and any reference toa "place" where a meetingis held, or to be held, includes reference to more than one place including elecronic, digital or virtual locations such as internet locations, web addresses or conference call telephone numbers.

-d) Where a meeting is held remotely, members (including members of the public) in remote attendance attends the meeting at any time if all of the conditions in subsection are satisfied:

-- (i) to hear, and where practicable see, andbe so heard and, where practicable, be seen by, the other members in attendance, - (ii) to hear, and where practicable see, andbe so heard and, where practicable, be seen by, any members of the publicentitled to attend the meeting in order to exercise a right to speak at the meeting, and - (iii) to be so heard and, where practicable, beseen by any other members of the public attending the meeting.
+Committee meetings

+Sub-committee meetings
-e) The minimum three clear days for notice of a meeting does not include the day on which notice was issued, the day of themeeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a bank holiday or a day appointed for public thanksgiving or mourning.

-f) The minimum three clear days' public notice for a meeting does not include the day on which the notice was issued or the day of the meeting unless the meeting is convened at shorter notice.

-g) Meetings shall be open to the public unless their presence is prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
+- a Meetings shall not take place in premises which at the time of the meeting are used for the supply of alcohol, unless no other premises are available free of charge or at a reasonable cost. - b The minimum three clear days for notice of a meeting does not include the day on which notice was issued, the day of the meeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a bank holiday or a day appointed for public thanksgiving or mourning. - The minimum three clear days' public notice for a meeting does not include the day on which the notice was issued or the day of the meeting unless the meeting is convened at shorter notice OR [The minimum three clear days' public notice of a meeting does not include the day on which the notice was issued or the day of the meeting]. - Meetings shall be open to the public unless their presence is prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
 The public's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public's exclusion.

-h) Intentionally omitted.

-i) Intentionally omitted.

-j) Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of the business on the agenda.
+e Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of the business on the agenda.